-- Offer emotional support to you and your loved ones. - Facilitate family meetings to address your care and comfort and to help resolve any conflicts or stressful situations. - Provide information on healthcare decision making (Advance Directive or Health Care Proxy), referrals to other community resources, financial assistance, and funeral arrangements.
+- Offer emotional support to you and your loved ones and offer ways to ease feelings of sadness and anxiety. - Facilitate family meetings to address your care and comfort and to help resolve any conflicts or stressful situations.

+Provide information on healthcare decision making (Advance Directive or Health Care Proxy), referrals to other community resources, financial assistance, and funeral arrangements.